-Income payments to omnibus accounts is subject to a final withholding tax rate of 35%, unless the relevant beneficial owner(s) of the income is (are) identified, in which case the tax rates applicable to such beneficial owner(s) apply.
+Income payments to omnibus accounts is subject to a final withholding tax rate of 35%, unless the relevant beneficial owner of the income is identified, in which case the tax rates applicable to the beneficial owner applies.

-- Capital gains arising from the transfer of units are taxed at: - a special tax rate of 28% on the positive difference between capital gains and losses; or - the above progressive income tax rates, additional income tax rates and additional surcharge if the investor opts to aggregate the income received. - Corporate income tax (CIT).
+Capital gains arising from the transfer of units are taxed at:

+- a special tax rate of 28% on the positive difference between capital gains and losses; or - the above progressive income tax rates, additional income tax rates and additional surcharge if the investor opts to aggregate the income received. - Corporate income tax (CIT).
 Income payments to a resident entity are subject to withholding tax at a rate of 25% (to be paid on account of the final CIT bill) and are qualified as profit or gains for CIT purposes.
-Income payments to omnibus accounts is subject to a final withholding tax rate of 35%, unless the relevant beneficial owner(s) of the income is (are) identified, in which case the tax rates applicable to such beneficial owner(s) apply.
+Income payments to omnibus accounts is subject to a final withholding tax rate of 35%, unless the relevant beneficial owner of the income is identified, in which case the tax rates applicable to the beneficial owner applies.